CDCgov/data-exchange-processing-status/pstatus-graphql-ktor/README.md

 # Overview
 The `GraphQL` service is designed to offer users a detailed view of their data across various stages, from upload and routing to validation, through `GraphQL Queries`.
 Users can also leverage `GraphQL Mutations` to create new reports, validate them, persist them to the database, or update existing reports.
 Additionally, the service provides the ability to `subscribe` to or `unsubscribe` from different types of notifications.
-## Key Features
-### GraphQL Queries:
-Provides range of query endpoints that enable user to search for existing reports based on search criteria.

-### GraphQL Mutations:
-Provides range of Mutation endpoints that allow users to create, validate, and persist new reports.
-Additionally, it provides functionality for users to manage their notification preferences, subscribing to or unsubscribing from various types of notifications.

 ## Supported `Mutation` Endpoint Documentation:
 | Name                                            | Return                         | Description                                                                                                                                                               |
 |-------------------------------------------------|--------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|